Federal Calendar and Time System

 Federal Calendar

-At the dawn of interstellar travel, historians of Human Interplanetary Alliance were met with two peculiar facts: Populations of newly discovered human inhabited worlds were genetically related to people from core worlds and each other with a minor drift of only few dozen generations.
-Also, each of these civilizations had no historical accounts prior to the past millennium and some of them shared myths of “coming from the sky”.
+At the dawn of interstellar travel, historians of Interplanetary Trade Alliance were met with two peculiar facts: Human populations of newly discovered worlds were genetically related to people from the core worlds and each other.
+Genetic drift in-between them was only few dozen generations long.
+Also, neither of these civilizations had any historical accounts prior to the past millennium, and some of them shared myths of “coming from the sky”.

 Federal Time System